Deutsche Bank Logo

 Deutsche Bank Logo 1947-1952

 After the Second World War, the financial institution was on the verge of ruin.
-Because of this, as well as for political reasons, it was divided into ten parts.
+Because of this, and for political reasons, it was divided into ten parts.
 Each autonomous structure received its symbol, created in the style of the Deutsche Bank logo.
 This is how a whole series of monograms of the same type in ovals appeared.
-The letters were taken from regional organizations’ names – for example, BCB, NWB, NB, HB, or DB.
+The letters were taken from regional organizations’ names, for example, BCB, NWB, NB, HB, or DB.

 1952 – 1957